PerseusDL/treebank_data/AGDT2/corpus/liveannotations.md

 ## Live Annotations

-This page contains links to the morphosyntactic and/or semantic annotations performed on the collaborative Platform Perseids through the Annotation tool Arethusa.
+This page contains links to the morphosyntactic and/or semantic annotations (i.e., treebanked texts) performed on the collaborative Platform Perseids through the Annotation tool Arethusa.
 The annotations can there be viewed and downloaded (click on the drop-down arrow at the top-right corner of the screen).
-These annotations are usually work-in-progress, so they can vary across time.
-If you plan to perform research on these data, save a copy of it.
+These annotations are usually work-in-progress, so they can vary over time.
+If you plan to perform research on this data, save a copy of it.
 Annotations that have been reviewed and are stable will be published in the stableannotation folder.

-In the following table annotations are listed with reference to the fields: author, work, passage
+If you would like to treebank, please sign up in <a>Perseids</a>.
+If you want the link to your text to appear in this document, let us know.

+In the following table you find specifications for each annotation.
+The Perseus Catalogue entry contains detailed information about the digital edition of the text treebanked.
+In particular the URN there indicated allows you to track back the text in the PerseusDL canonical repository.

 <br/>
 <br/>